-- 8.1.4.1. the manufacturer (or) - 8.1.4.2. an operator or supervisor who was trained by the manufacturer (or) - 8.1.4.3. an operator or supervisor who is skilled at using the RGE (e.g., individual trained by an individual who was trained by the manufacturer) - 8.1.5.
-Changes to operating procedures and the QA Program shall be communicated to applicable operators in a timely manner but no later than 60 days after the change by: - 8.1.5.1. written and/or verbal communication of changes (e.g., memo to operators, discussion at departmental meeting) (and) - 8.1.5.2. addition of revised protocol in the departmental manual - 8.1.6.
-Any special or non-routine procedures must be performed under the direct supervision of a physician. - 8.2.
+- 8.2.
 Ancillary Radiation Worker (AW) Training - 8.2.1.
-All employees who may receive an occupational dose under the RCSP in excess of 100 millirem (0.1 rem) shall receive general radiation protection training.
+Ancillary Workers shall receive general radiation protection training.

 Generally this training consists of viewing a radiation safety awareness training film during new employee orientation.
-The RCSP radiation safety awareness training film may also be viewed at or signed out from the Radiation Safety Office, or be viewed on the Radiation Safety website (www.uc.edu/radsafety).
-The minimum training shall include: - 8.2.1.1. health protection problems associated with exposure to radiation and procedures to minimize the exposure - 8.2.1.2. instruction to report promptly any condition that they know or suspect may constitute or lead to or cause a violation of radiation protection or QA procedures, policies, rules or regulations - 8.2.1.3. applicable warning signage - 8.2.1.4. the location of the restricted area - 8.3.
-Training for Exposed Public - 8.3.1.
-Training for members of the public in the restricted area, e.g., family member holding patient, shall include instruction by the operator on procedures to minimize dose, which shall include: - 8.3.1.1. wearing a lead apron of at least 0.5 mm lead equivalent and, if the individual's hands may be in the primary beam, lead gloves of at least 0.25 mm lead equivalent (and) - 8.3.1.2. where the individual should stand during the procedure - 8.4.
-Patient Training - 8.4.1.
-Departments that perform procedures involving RGE shall maintain informational material on procedures routinely performed.
+The RCSP radiation safety awareness training film may also be viewed on the Radiation Safety website (Radiation Safety Office).
+The minimum training shall include: - 8.2.1.1.
+Health protection problems associated with exposure to radiation and procedures to minimize the exposure; - 8.2.1.2.Instruction to report promptly any condition that they know or suspect may constitute or lead to or cause a violation of radiation protection or QA procedures, policies, rules or regulations; - 8.2.1.3.
+Applicable warning signage; and - 8.2.1.4.
+The location of the restricted area which may be provided by the area Contact Person (CP), equipment operator, department manager or other qualified individual.

+8.3.
+Training for Exposed Public

+- 8.3.1.
+Training for members of the public in the restricted area, e.g., family member holding patient, shall include instruction by the operator on procedures to minimize dose, which shall include: - 8.3.1.1.
+Wearing a lead apron of at least 0.5 mm lead equivalent and, if the individual's hands may be in the primarybeam, lead gloves of at least 0.25 mm lead equivalent; and - 8.3.1.2.
+Where the individual should stand during the procedure.

+8.4.
+Patient Training

-- 8.4.2.
-Informational material shall be provided upon request or as considered necessary by the prescribing physician. - 8.5.
-Training Records - 8.5.1.
+- 8.4.1.
+Departments that perform procedures involving RGE shall maintain informational material on procedures routinely performed. - 8.4.2.
+Informational material shall be provided upon request or as considered necessary by the prescribing physician.

+8.5.
+Training Records

+- 8.5.1.
 Training records shall be maintained in a readily accessible file(s). - 8.5.2.
 Training records shall be current and made available upon request to the associated CRE, representatives of the RSOf, members of the associated QA Committee, members of the RSC or inspectors from the ODH. - 8.5.3.
-Each Department, through the CP, is responsible for maintaining all required training records. - 8.5.3.1. all training records associated with a RGE radiation worker shall be maintained for three-years after deactivation of the individual as a RGE radiation worker - 8.5.3.2. all other training records shall be maintained for a minimum of three-years - 8.5.4.
+Each Department, through the CP, is responsible for maintaining all required training records. - 8.5.3.1.All training records associated with a RGE radiation worker shall be maintained for three-years after deactivation of the individual as a RGE radiation worker. - 8.5.3.2.
+All other training records shall be maintained for a minimum of threeyears.

+- 8.5.4.
 Copies of records documenting completion of initial training shall be provided to the Radiation Safety Office upon application for dosimetry and shall be maintained by the Radiation Safety Office with the individual's RGE radiation worker records. - 8.5.5.
 Copies of records documenting an individual has completed fluoroscopy initial training shall be maintained by the hospital's Radiology department.